Orionids Workshop, 2024

 Place: Chartres, France

-Cosmoimaginaries brings together a range of creatives - artists, poets, designers - with researchers, scientists, anthropologists, and early-career scholars to explore ecological approaches to inner and outer space.
+Cosmoimaginaries brings together a range of creatives - artists, poets, designers - with researchers, scientists, anthropologists, and early-career researchers to explore ecological approaches to inner and outer space.

 The Cosmoimaginaries Orionids Sessions 2024 will take place when Tsuchinshan-ATLAS is visible in the predawn sky in the ancient town of Chartres in France - a place with a rich history of learning about relations between inner and outer space.